core-wg/resource-directory/draft-ietf-core-resource-directory.md

   show possibilities on how to do it and outline what it means for clients.

   This addresses Russ' Genart review points on details in the text in a rather broad fashion.
-  That is because the discussion on the topic inside the WG showed that that text on security has been driven more review-by-review than by the an architectural plan of the authors and WG.
+  That is because the discussion on the topic inside the WG showed that that text on security has been driven more review-by-review than by an architectural plan of the authors and WG.

 * Add concrete suggestions (twice as long as registrant number with retries, or UUIDs without) for random endpoint names